Atrial Fibrillation – How to Protect Yourself Against a Stroke

 With the help of this new parachute-shaped device we are saving people with afib from a lifetime of stroke risk without medications.

-It’s called a Left Atrial Appendage Occluder or LAAO.
+It’s called a Left Atrial Appendage Occluder or LAAO, otherwise known as the WATCHMAN procedure.
 It’s the only FDA-approved device of its kind which is placed in your heart where blood tends to pool.
 The permanent quarter-sized implant closes off this part of the heart and keeps those clots from escaping while letting blood flow normally.

 How it Works